May 2025 Newsletter

 If you’re a foodie, then you know that New Orleans is one of the greatest food towns in the United States.
 We used to be known as a city with 500 restaurants and one menu, but that’s far from the case now.
 Come and see the range of cuisines available - we have high end and award-winning Senegalese food, Haitian dishes and the Jamaican Jerk House is enjoying great publicity right now.
 As summer is relatively slow, it’s actually a great time to come and sample some menus.
 All of August, and some of September, sees the COOLinary promotion.
 A huge list of restaurants across the city offer hugely discounted fixed price lunches and dinners, a perfect way to try places that might otherwise be just out of your budget, or just enjoy a new experience without much risk.
 Broaden your gastronomic horizons with a spontaneous trip!
 As always, here are a few events coming up that we think are worth a trip.
 AUGUST COOLinary Enjoy over a month of deals at participating restaurants and feast your way through New Orleans.
 Specially priced three-course lunches, dinners, and brunches can be found all throughout the city.
 Through Sept 15.
 More info SEPTEMBER 8th Football season returns Head to the Superdome to watch The Saints as they take on the Carolina Panthers.
 27th NOLA Coffee Festival A two-day trade show and consumer festival dedicated to all things coffee!
 28th The International Arts Festival A spotlight on incredible New Orleans musicians among a carefully curated list of global stars.
 Hello!

 With increasing numbers of horror stories showing up on social media about Air BnB, we just wanted to remind you that our city’s lovely, legal and licensed bed and breakfast inns are ALWAYS a better choice.
 We’ve seen crazy stories about folk being locked out in the middle of the night by absent owners, mystery amounts of money being charged for various vague “services” and of course, the classic, long lists of chores that Air BnB guests are supposed to carry out!
 Every guest is charged a cleaning fee AND THEN they’re expected to clean the places themselves!
 We think that’s outrageous!
 Thankfully, the city is now taking action to close down illegal short term rentals in New Orleans, and so there’s never been a better time to look at the beautiful options on our website, bbnola.com.
 You can rest assured that you’ll only pay the agreed price, that your owners will be on hand to deal with any issues immediately AND we’ll take care of all the chores, so that you can just relax and enjoy your time in our wonderful city.
 Speaking of our city, here are a few events coming up that we think are worth a trip - go to the website to book your rooms now, and come and see us very soon!
 11th Anything Goes Part of the Tulane Summer Lyric Theatre 2024 season.
 Embark on a journey filled with music, dance, and romance in the toe-tapping extravaganza.
 This 2022 Revision of the classic tale brings an abundance of dance music and timeless hits including "I Get a Kick Out of You," "You're the Top," and "Let's Misbehave".
 More info 12th Running of the Bulls The city’s own version of Spain’s Encierro de Pamplona.
 Runners gather in the traditional colors of Spain’s bull run and run from the Big Easy Roller Derby, who chase runners with plastic bats on their roller skates.
 More info Bastille Day Fête The annual festival celebrating the French national holiday, Bastille Day Fête is back at the Alliance Française.
 There will be live music, a silent disco, French food & drinks, games, and more!
 More info 18th A Streetcar Named Desire The Tennessee Williams Theatre Company of New Orleans returns to the Marigny Opera House with A Streetcar Named Desire by Tennessee Williams.
 Williams’ Iconic Pulitzer Prize-winning drama that follows Blanche’s odyssey from the columns of her ancestral Mississippi Delta mansion into the depths of the French Quarter is fraught with steamy sensuality.
 More info 21st Tales of the Cocktail A week-long celebration of cocktails and mixology, with seminars, demonstrations, tasting sessions, parties and much more.
 Through July 26th.
 More info AUGUST 1st Museum Month An annual collaboration between museums of all sizes across the greater New Orleans area during the month of August.
 Through August 31st.
 More info COOLinary Enjoy over a month of deals at participating restaurants and feast your way through New Orleans.
 Specially priced three-course lunches, dinners, and brunches can be found all throughout the city.
 More info 3rd White Linen Night Guests don their finest white linen attire and take to the streets to explore the city’s art scene.
 Julia Street transforms, hosting a multitude of galleries, live music, food and drink, and art installations.
 More info Satchmo Summer Fest An annual summer music festival that honors the music and legacy of one of the city’s favorite sons, Louis ‘Satchmo’ Armstrong.
 Stages are set up around the U.S. Mint in the French Quarter.
 Through August 4th.
 More info 10th Red Dress Run A charity run, hosted by the New Orleans Hash House Harriers.
 All participants wear red attire - specifically, dresses.
 The event involves a two-mile run, beginning at Crescent Park in the Bywater.
 More info Dirty Linen Night A response to White Linen Night, this time it’s the galleries of the French Quarter who open their doors with music, drinks and special exhibitions.
 More info We hope to see you soon!
-Have a safe and fun summer.
-It’s time to show some love to New Orleans.
-After a windy visitor named Ida, the doors are open.
-We want you back.
-As the weather cools down, it’s the perfect time to check out the fall offerings of this great city.
+Have a safe and fun summer. |

 I'm Betsy*the Innkeeper.
 Here are some observations of life in my New Orleans B&B, mostly factual.
 Archives

-February 2025
+May 2025

 Categories |